 recycle laptop 18650 lithium batteries in a DIY power bank

 If you could look inside an old replaceable laptop battery pack like this you’d find 4 or 6 cells.
 Usually the cells are 18mm diameter, 65mm long and are called 18650 lithium batteries.
 Each 18650 battery is rated at around 3-4 volt so if you multiply 6 cells x 3v you’ll get a figure close to the voltage of the laptop charger and the battery pack i.e. around 19v.

-If your battery fails to hold charge it is unlikely that the pack will work even if you replace the cells.
-The way I chose was to recycle the battery pack and to buy a third-party replacement pack from a respectable supplier for £15.
-You could buy the official replacement for more money but I prefer not to pay that price.
-Although the original battery has failed, it’s possible that the 18650 cells in the battery pack work well.
-What may have happened is that the battery electronics have decided that the battery is no more.
+If your laptop battery fails to hold charge it is unlikely that it will work even if you replace the cells.
+I chose to buy a third-party replacement pack from a respectable supplier for £15.
+The official replacement cost for more money but I prefer not to pay that price.
+Although the original battery has failed, the 18650 cells in the battery pack can be recycled.
+(The cells may be good but the battery electronics have decided the battery has failed).

 To recycle the batteries cut the glued seam around the pack (above).
 Your knife should point vertically to cut the glued seam not inwardly towards the batteries inside.

-(If your laptop is the slim, modern type the battery pack will have flat cells instead and you can usually identify 4 or 6 flat cells under the casing.
-There may be other cases to recycle these ‘polymer batteries’. )
+(If your laptop is the slim, modern polymer battery type, the battery pack will have flat cells.
+You can usually identify 4 or 6 flat cells under the casing.
+You’ll need a different battery case to recycle these.

 Buy a DIY power bank for 18650 cells

 Fortunately ebay is on hand.
 You can buy cases that will hold and charge 18650 batteries to give you a portable power bank for your phone.
 The cases may hold one, two, four, six or more cells.
 Some cases feature LCD screen, flash light and more.
 Anyway, get that ordered.

 Assemble your DIY power bank